-We talked to Sergey Kandaurov of Flexify on how they help business building cloud-agnostic solutions by simplifying migration and avoiding dependency on a single cloud storage provider and here is what he said about it.
+Sergey Kandaurov of Flexify tells us how they help business-building cloud-agnostic solutions by simplifying migration and avoiding dependency on a single cloud storage provider.

 First of all, how are you and your family doing in these COVID-19 times?